CoucouInc/langoustin-articles/metric-learning/metric-learning.md

 # Auditory metric learning using training triplets

+## Pre-introduction

+A few things before starting, acting as a TL;DR in case you don't want to read the entire article and are here for the goodies:
+* I'm making this post to publish the dataset I've used for my [thesis](https://lelele.io/thesis.pdf) (see    Chapter 4).
+A lot of people took their time to answer my survey, so it's only fair that I release their answers, so others can use it.
+It's available [here](https://raw.githubusercontent.com/CoucouInc/langoustin-articles/main/metric-learning/answer.csv).
+Songs from the Free Music Archive are available [here](https://lelele.io/dataset.7z).
+* The conclusion of the post is that this setup of metric learning with training triplets yields results barely better than no learning at all.
+However, I've also found that there were no code excerpts for metric learning with training triplets to be found whatsoever, so I thought it would be good to clean and release that as well.
+It didn't work for this use case, but it might just do the trick in other contexts, such as with a bigger dataset, or a more objective problem.

 ## Introduction

-While developping [bliss](https://lelele.io/bliss.html), a program written to build "smart" playlists by putting together similar songs, I've come across the need to find a good distance metric to compare two songs, represented by vectors of floats.
+While developping [bliss](https://lelele.io/bliss.html), a library written to build "smart" playlists by putting together similar songs, I've come across the need to find a good distance metric to compare two songs, represented by vectors of floats.
 Each float represents one aspect (or one part of an aspect) of the song: tempo, timbre, chroma...

 One of the most basic distance metric one could use to compute the distance between two songs is the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).
 While this method works quite well in practice, the issue is that it assumes each feature has the same weight as the others.
 Meaning, in our case, that for example the tempo of a song is as important as its tone when it comes to music similarity.